Jupkobe/first-internship-unity/README.md

-# EGEROBOT Internship Project
+# My First Internship Project

-My name is Ramazan Eyüp Gültekin and this is my project for Egerobot internship program.
+My name is Ramazan Eyüp Gültekin and this is my project for mandatory internship program.

 ## Project